Asduveneck/500pix_clone/README.md

   <summary>Underlying functionality</summary>
 </details>

 ## Future Features

-  * Users can create, read, update, and delete photos
-  * Each image can be viewed in a larger frame
   * Infinite scroll for the home feed
   * Each photo updates the number of views it has.
-  * Hovering over a photo reveals more information about it
   * Tracking data with each photo and displaying summary statistics

 ## Additional Details